Buna River-Velipojë Protected Landscape

 Stretching between the Dinaric Alps and the Mediterranean Sea, the river of Buna is an outflow of the lake of Shkodër, the largest lake in Southern and Southeastern Europe, which ultimately runs through the river until it drains into the Adriatic Sea.
 The landscape is an essential migration corridor at that season for hundreds of species between the Adriatic Sea and the innland.

 The region is explicitly marked by a relatively flat and shallow landscape supplied with alluvial forests, dry grasslands, marsh and shrublands, estuaries, freshwater wetlands and beaches.
 The climate of the landscape is strongly under the influence of the Adriatic Sea in the west and the Albanian Alps in the north.
 Under the Köppen climate classification, it experiences a mediterranean climate characterized by warm to dry-hot summers and mild-wet to rainy winters.

-An extraordinary variety of wildlife species live in the region.
+A wide variety of wildlife species live in the region.
 The golden jackal occurs in the woodlands and marshes of the riverine floodplains.
 The coastline, dotted with sand dunes, offers great feeding opportunities for the brown bear.
 The common bottlenose dolphin has been identified within its waters and prefers the coastal waters and river deltas.
 Two species are outstanding, though, the green sea and loggerhead sea turtle which nest in the beaches of the gulf.
 The dalmatian pelican uses the salt pans around the region as feeding habitats during autumn.